jake-knerr/cogent/README.md

 #### Another technique is to use a shared event bus with the child firing a request and the parent fulfilling the request.

 Often, using services as an event bus is a good implementation.
+The service listens for requests and fulfills them.
+State changes Are then propagated to the parent, state owning component.

 #### Remember that only the component that owns state can handle updates and pass the values to child components.